CloudLabsAI-Azure/AIW-DevOps/Challenges/Module2-MovingToTheCloud/Step-By-Step/MOVECLOUD-T001-SBS.md

    --kind MongoDB
    ```

-   > This creates a CosmosDB with 2 failover location with a MongoDB API.
+   > This creates a CosmosDB with 2 failover locations with a MongoDB API.

 2. Save the PowerShell file and run it from the terminal: